openservicemesh/osm/tests/e2e/README.md

 ## Quick Start
 ### Kind cluster
 The following `make` target will create local containers for the OSM components, tagging them with `CTR_TAG`, and will launch the tests using Kind cluster.
 A kind cluster is created at test start, and requires a docker interface to be available on the host running the test.
-When using Kind, we push the `CTR_TAG` images to the Kind nodes (instead of providing a registry).
+When using Kind, we load the images onto the Kind nodes directly (instead of providing a registry).
 ```
 CTR_TAG=not-latest make test-e2e
 ```
-Note: If you use `latest` tag, and have not defined a registry, K8s will, by default, check the images on dockerhub, pulling and overriding the locally pushed images on the node.
+Note: If you use `latest` tag, K8s will try to pull the image by default.
+If the images are not pushed to a registry accessible by the kind cluster, image pull errors will occur.
+Or, if an image with the same name is available, like `openservicemesh/init:latest`, then that publicly available image will be pulled and started instead, which may not be as up-to-date as the local image already loaded onto the cluster.

 ### Any other K8s deployment
 Have your `Kubeconf` pointing to your testing cluster of choice.